 In Bilbao, located in northern Spain by the River Nervion you’ll discover the Guggenheim Museum, one of the most important museums in Spain.
 Bilbao is also famous for its pintxos (small tapas plates) cultural attractions and friendly people.
 In a permanent state of modernization, recent additions include a new metro system.

 Ibiza is one of the Balearic Islands in the Mediterranean Sea, located off the coast of Spain.
 The island is one of the most popular destinations in Europe, especially when we think of entertainment and frenetic nightlife.

-Seville, the capital of Andalusia community is a must-visit.
+Seville is the capital of Andalusia and an incredibly vibrant city to visit when in Spain.
 Spaniards love to have fun, so every Spanish city has fiestas.
 If you’re lucky enough to be in town during a fiesta, prepare to capture the true spirit of the Spaniards, who know how to do the show!

-You will never be far away from a fiesta, carnival or festival in Spain, they are are everywhere, from large to small and celebrated all year round.
+You will never be far away from a fiesta, carnival or festival in Spain, they are everywhere, from large to small and celebrated all year round.

-- January 6:”Dia de Los Reyes” Kings Day when children receive their gifts
+- January 6th ”Dia de Los Reyes” Kings Day when children receive their gifts

 - 15 to 19 March: “Fallas de Valencia”.
 The Valencia fire festival in March each year.